Box-splines orthogonal projections: Box-spline orthogonal projections

 \section{Box-spline orthogonal projections}

 Let us define

-The above definition is a little misleading.
-We simply can also enlarge a definition of $P$ for a class of functions with polynomial growth.
 Note that in the univariate case $L_\beta$ is a Bernoulli spline for $|\beta|=\r_V+1$, see \cite{SP2}.
 In \cite{Dz} it was proved in a particular case that $L_\beta$ is linear combination of Bernoulli splines.
 In this section we generalize this results, see Theorem \ref{bernoul} below.
 Applying this result we simplify the asymptotic formula for orthogonal projection calculated in \cite{BD5}.
-Our method in the case of $L^2$ implies Theorem 2.2 of \cite{BD3}.
+Our method in the case of $L^2(\R^d)$ implies Theorem 2.2 of \cite{BD3}.

 We know that $L_\beta$ is a periodic piecewise polynomial and from Lemma 3.4 in \cite{Dz} we have:

 \begin{lemma} Let $|\beta|\leq \r_V+1$.
 Then

 The series converges in every point of continuity of $L_\beta$. \end{lemma}